clue/reactphp-flux/README.md

 and transforming this data (see above for more details).

-The `Transformer` takes care of passing data you pass on its writable side to the transformation handler argument and forwarding resuling data to it readable end.
+The `Transformer` takes care of passing data you pass on its writable side to the transformation handler argument and forwarding resulting data to it readable end.
 Each operation may take some time to complete, but due to its async nature you can actually start any number of (queued) operations.
 Once the concurrency limit